smaht-dac/smaht-portal/docs/source/download_cli.rst

     sudo ./aws/install
     aws --version

-If the ``unzip`` happens to not be installed then for Debian/Ubuntu flavors of Linux you'll first need to do:
+If the ``unzip`` command happens to not be installed then for Debian/Ubuntu flavors of Linux you'll first need to do:

 .. code-block:: bash

     sudo apt install -y unzip

-If the ``unzip`` happens to not be installed then for RedHat/CentoS flavors of Linux you'll first need to do:
+If the ``unzip`` command happens to not be installed then for RedHat/CentoS flavors of Linux you'll first need to do:

 .. code-block:: bash